kapalakiran/automation/README.md

     It has the following folder -

     a. prod - prod.properties

           Which contains url,other creds if required

-Apart from this we have the following files -
+Other important files in the project are as follows-

+# testngxml/flipkarttestng.xml

- * testngxml/flipkarttestng.xml - which helps us to execute the testcases
+         It helps us to execute the testcases

- * pom.xml - for adding up the dependencies
- * ExtentReports - for reports
+# pom.xml

+        Tt holds the dependencies required for the project execution

+# ExtentReports

+        It is the Open source reporting library used to depict the results of the test execution